myles2007/okta-aws-sso-scim-groups-connector/README.md

 While the underlying technology is scalable, I've conducted no significant load testing for this solution.

 ### Event Delivery Guarantees
-Okta events are delivered at least once and do not guarnatee ordering.
+Okta events are delivered at least once and do not guarantee ordering.
 This could present an issue if the same user's presence in is rapidly changed in the same group.
 In this case, out of order or repeated executions could leave the membership in an undesired state.

 Practically speaking, this is very unlikely to be an issue during normal use of this application for the following reasons: